Table of Contents

 The Ka Throughout the Kingdoms

-The Ka first appeared in the Old Kingdom, where it was highly significant.
+The Ka first attested in the Old Kingdom, where it was highly significant.
 In the Middle Kingdom, its worship started losing the vital presence it had in the early stages of Ancient Egypt.
 By the New Kingdom, the Egyptians did not hold the Ka in high esteem, although it continued to be worshipped.

 - In the Old Kingdom, the private tombs had pictures and depictions that created a world for the Ka.
 This dual spiritual world was the place where the Ka dwelt after the death of its host.
-These pictures were a copy that resembled known people and items of the life of the owner of the Ka.
+These images were a copy that resembled known people and items of the life of the owner of the Ka.
 Nowadays, these depictions are known as doubleworld.
 Apart from this, the offering of food and drinks to the Ka began during this era.